izaakm/fundamentals-hpc/docs/isaac-ng.md

 3. Transferring data with Globus
 4. ISAAC-NG in the cloud: Desktop, Jupyter, Rstudio

-# Getting Started with ISAAC-NG

-# Request an ISAAC user account
+# Getting Started: Request an ISAAC user account

 Do this first!
 Required to access ISAAC resources!